 Eat fresh, home-cooked meals with a variety of freshly washed vegetables and salads.
 Add in protein.
 Meat should be piping hot and balanced with carbohydrates such as potato, taro, or rice.
 Increase dairy products to keep calcium levels up.

 Cut down on food that has no nutritional value.
-Choose water or trim milk to drink, and cut down on sugar, fizzy drinks, fruit juice, tea and coffee.
+Choose water or trim milk to drink, and consider reducing sugar, fizzy drinks, fruit juice, tea, and coffee.

 Food Smart website has tips on how to avoid listeria.
-Listeria can be caught from unwashed food, uncooked / raw shellfish, sushi, and soft cheeses.
+Listeria can be caught from unwashed food, like lettuce and uncooked/raw shellfish, sushi, and soft cheeses.

 Eat wisely to grow a healthy baby!
 Visit the health.govt.nz website for more information about eating well in pregnancy.